rfockema/xeneta-task/README.md

 # Task 1 Setup

 I dockerized the application using docker-compose.
-So to run the application docker is required.
 To run the application complete the following steps:

 Clone this repo and then run the following in the repo's directory: